iRGBit/Leaflet.Photo/README.md

 local_file_example

-Tho original example provided showed how leaflet photo could be used with a third party photo hosting sollution with an API.
+The original example provided showed how leaflet photo could be used with a third party photo hosting sollution with an API.

 This allows for a fully self hosted sollution.